jskopek/jskopek.github.io/README.md

 Right now, only the large_path and path are used.
 Medium path may be used in the future, or it's something I might just throw out.

-Encoding and organization are all done by hand for now.
+I've written a script to generate resized images in the correct folder structure.
+It's available at `scripts/photo-resizer.py`.
+Just give it a folder that has a number of images in it as the only argument.
+Encoding and organization can also be done by hand.
 I use ImageOptim on mac to optimize image size and an Automator action to resize images down.
 Medium is 50% of original, small is 25% of original.

 ## Video